afgodwin/ENGRI1120-Fall-2024/chapter-1-dir/introduction.md

 ````

-In actuality, steady-state is a mathematical construct that is often only approximated by a system.
+In actuality, steady-state is a mathematical construct that is often only approximated by real systems.
 However, steady-state is a useful abstraction (or limiting case) to consider when designing a chemical manufacturing process.

 ### Coupled Systems of Stuff Balances
 In most chemical engineering systems, we are often interested in many different kinds of _stuff_; for example,